Frequently Asked Questions….

 What to avoid when attending our classes.

 Please avoid using any creams or lotions on your hands and body on the same day as your class.
 This can increase your risk of injury to yourself or others if you are slippery and can make the pole slippery for others.
+If you have a condition which requires moisturising, please contact us to discuss the best options that support your skin as well as being aerial friendly.

 We ask that you remove any items from your hand, wrists and neck before the start of your class.
 This does include wedding rings.
 Metal against metal impairs your grip.
-Poles are specialised, expensive equipment and jewellery can damage them.
+Poles and hoops are specialised, expensive equipment and jewellery can damage them.
 Your jewellery will also become damaged and/or bent.
 If you are unable to remove rings please ensure they are taped up; be aware that this could impair your grip further if you choose this option.

 I have no upper body strength and I am not flexible, can I still come to classes?

-With regards to Flexibility, all of our classes condition your active flexibility and we also do plenty of stretching in both warm up and the cool down at the end.
+With regards to Flexibility, all of our classes condition your active flexibility and we also do plenty of stretching in both the warm up and the cool down at the end.
 Flexibility can take some time to develop, but MVPA does also offer extra classes for both of the above elements if you want to go for an extra work-out on top of your aerial class.

 In our experience of having many new starters join our MVPA student community , those with no back ground in aerial or gymnastics see the most progressions quicker if you’re really working for it.